 - How wars and conflicts affect development processes and vice versa

 - An ability to describe and critique major theories of conflict causes and consequences

-Students are usually able to obtain credits from their home institution and typically our courses receive 3 credits in the US system and 7.5 ECTS in the European system.
-If you intend to claim credits from your home institution, please check the requirements with them before you enrol.
-We will be happy to assist you in any way we can, however please be aware that the decision to award credits rests with your home institution.
+Courses are worth 15 SOAS credits, which is equivalent to 4 credits in the US system and 7.5 ECTS in the European system.
+If you intend to transfer credit to your home institution, please check the requirements with them before you apply.
+We will be happy to assist you in any way we can, however please be aware that the decision to transfer credit rests with your home institution.

-GBP 1600: There is a 10% earlybird discount for applications received by 31st March 2019
+There is a 10% early bird discount for applications received by 31st March 2020.